-3.2.9 Midwater Trawls - Marinovich, Rope, or Stauffer midwater trawls may be requested for collecting fish.
+3.2.8 Midwater Trawls - Marinovich, Rope, or Stauffer midwater trawls may be requested for collecting fish.
 Midwater trawls will be deployed using standard shipboard procedures.
 The Chief Scientist or Watch Chief will decide trawl locations, times and depths.
-Midwater trawls will be conducted day or night, and may depend upon the results of other sampling, such as plankton catches or acoustic sign seen on the SIMRAD EK500 Scientific Echosounder.
+Midwater trawls will be conducted day or night, and may depend upon the results of other sampling, such as plankton catches or acoustic sign seen on the SIMRAD ES 60, or equivalent, Scientific Echo sounder.

-When requested, the ship's crew will need to be activated quickly, with little time lost.
 Aside from orders relayed from a scientist, deployment and retrieval of each trawl is the responsibility of the ship's crew.
 A Furuno wireless netsonde for real-time monitoring of the headrope height is provided by the ship and is usually mounted on the center of the headrope.
-A Sea-Bird Electronics SBE 19 SEACAT, provided by the scientists, is mounted alongside the netsonde to provide a record of time, net depth, and ambient temperature.
+A Sea-Bird Electronics SBE 39, provided by the scientists, is mounted alongside the netsonde to provide a record of time, net depth, and ambient temperature.